allenai/natural-instructions/tasks/README.md

 `task735_mmmlu_answer_generation_us_foreign_policy` | Answering mutlitple choice questions on us foreign policy | Answer Generation
 `task736_mmmlu_answer_generation_virology` | Answering mutlitple choice questions on virology | Answer Generation `task737_mmmlu_answer_generation_world_religions` | Answering mutlitple choice questions on world religions | Answer Generation
+`task738_perspectrum_classification` | Decide whether the given perspective supports or undermines the given claim. | Classification
 `task747_glucose_cause_emotion_detection` | Given a story and a selected sentence, find an emotion or human drive in the story that caused that sentence | Sentence Generation
 `task748_glucose_reverse_cause_event_detection` | Given a story and a selected sentence, find an event that is directly caused or made possible by that sentence | Sentence Generation
 `task749_glucose_reverse_cause_emotion_detection` | Given a story and a selected sentence, find an emotion or a human drive that is directly caused or made possible by that sentence | Sentence Generation